-Mr Botti was appointed Chief Technical Officer of EADS in 2006.
+Jean Botti was appointed Chief Technical Officer of EADS in 2006.
 He joined from General Motors, where he was Chief Technologist and then Business Line Executive of the Delphi Powertrain business.
-He started his career in 1978 as product engineer for Renault.
-Mr Botti holds a degree from INSA Toulouse, an MBA from Central Michigan University and a PhD from the Conservatoire des Arts et Métiers and completed the course of Research and Development Management at the Massachusetts Institute of Technology (MIT).
-Mr Botti is an SAE fellow as well as a Member of the French Academy of Technology and a Member of the European Key enabling technology Board.
-He holds 2 PHD honorary degrees from University of Cardiff and University of Bath.
-He is member of the "Académie de l'Air et de l'Espace" and "Chevalier de la Légion d'honneur".
+He started his career in 1978 as product engineer for Renault Mr Botti holds a degree from INSA Toulouse, an MBA from Central Michigan University and a PhD from the Conservatoire des Arts et Métiers and completed the course of Research and Development Management at the Massachusetts Institute of Technology (MIT).
+Mr Botti is an SAE fellow as well as a Member of the French Academy of Technology, a member of the German Academy of Technologies (ACATECH) and of the European Key enabling technology Board.
+He holds 3 PhD honorary degrees from University of Cardiff, University of Bath and University of South Alabama.
+He is member of the French Académie de l'Air et de l'Espace and Chevalier de la Légion d'honneur.